isomerpages/govtech-stp/_reciprocal-green-lane/02a-rgl-requirements-and-process.md

 At pre-boarding checks, approved SafeTravel Pass travellers must produce:
   - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter).
 Each SafeTravel Pass is valid for a single entry into Singapore;
   - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
-  - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised health centre designated by the Government of Brunei); and
+  - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised health centre designated by the Government of <country>); and
   - A return air ticket or proof of other transportation arrangements to depart Singapore.

 Otherwise, the traveller can be refused boarding.